fefas/dotfiles/vim/README.md

 $ git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```

-When you start vim first time, you will need to install all the plugins.
-Then,
+When you start vim at first time, you need to install all the plugins by the
-just tape:
+follow command:

 ```bash
 :PluginInstall